Click a link below to be taken to the specific section

 Mediation Agreements and Settlements as a Result of Mediation Agreements

-If the agreement involves payment of wages (back pay award, etc.) to the grievant, also include the following:
+- If the agreement involves payment of wages (back pay award, etc.) to the grievant, follow the Settlement Submission Process described below, including the creation of a PD-14.

 Diversity and Workforce Services